a-n-rose/a-n-rose.github.io/_posts/2018-08-24-mimic-master-pitchcurve-vs-fingerprint.md

 ##### My Mimic Post Noise Reduction:
 ![Imgur](https://i.imgur.com/XdiJLOD.png)

-Here is an example of how the noise reduction function ideally works:
+Here is an example of how the noise reduction function works without a vacuum running in the background:
-##### Audio Signal of Dove (sound to mimic)
+##### Audio Signal of Dove (animal sound to mimic)
 ![Imgur](https://i.imgur.com/9JjFU77.png)
 ##### User's Mimic Before Noise Reduction
 ![Imgur](https://i.imgur.com/B79OTih.png)
 ##### User's Mimic Post Noise Reduction
 ![Imgur](https://i.imgur.com/juexi3F.png)

 You'll notice that the amplitude of the user's recording is still quite a bit higher than the target recording, despite noise reduction.
 I confronted this problem by developing a function that matched the volume of the user's recording with that of the target recording:
 ```
 def matchvol(target_powerspectrum, speech_powerspectrum, speech_stft):
     tmp = np.max(target_powerspectrum)